 No one should be made to feel like they have done something wrong or let someone down because they are having a baby.

-Now, Talitha Cummins is taking a stand and in doing so, speaking up for all women who have been unfairly dismissed by launching legal action against Channel Seven.
+Talitha Cummins took a stand and in doing so, speaking up for all women who have been unfairly dismissed by launching legal action against Channel Seven.